-To ensure the Group's products and services meet environmentally-friendly requirements, QC080000 Hazardous Substance Process Management System has been established and implemented through the production processes.
+To ensure the Group's products and services meet environmentally-friendly requirements, IECQ QC080000 Hazardous Substance Process Management System has been established and implemented through the production processes.
 The Group also engages a third-party agency to conduct annual internal audit to assess the ongoing effectiveness of such management system.

-The Group will continue to strengthen its communication and cooperation with the suppliers and service providers in order to maintain a long term strategic relationship and promote sustainable development of the industry chain.
-To ensure the suppliers fulfill the Group's environmental and social responsibility requirements and are in line with the Group's sustainable development, the Group also offers relevant guidance to let suppliers understand the requirements and requires suppliers to give written undertakings to comply with the Group's social responsibility policies.
+In addition, the Group has been committed to pursuing the ISO14001 environmental management system as well as the OHSAS18001 occupational health and safety management system.
+Suppliers have been notified of the requirements in terms of environmental protection, safety and health issues that they are expected to be aligned with.
+The Group will continue to strengthen its communication and cooperation with the suppliers and service providers in order to maintain a long-term strategic relationship and promote sustainable development of the industry chain.
+To ensure the suppliers fulfil the Group's environmental and social responsibility requirements and are in line with the Group's sustainable development, the Group also offers relevant guidance to let suppliers understand the requirements and requires suppliers to give written undertakings to comply with the Group's social responsibility policies.